Major power outage hits Balkan region as countries swelter in early summer heat wave

 In the Bosnian capital, Sarajevo, the outage also caused traffic jams, with trams stopping and traffic lights not operating.
 Similar gridlock was reported in the Adriatic Sea port of Split.

+In Croatia's tourist resort of Dubrovnik, thousands of tourists were left stranded in midafternoon, with restaurants, pubs, supermarkets, ice cream shops and other outlets shutting their doors during the outage.
+Soccer fans milled around some of the pubs with darkened televisions, because they wanted to watch games being played at the European Championship soccer tournament in Germany.

-The collapse, which happened just after noon on Friday, came as authorities throughout the region warned citizens to be cautious, drink water and avoid sunshine because of extremely high temperatures.
+The collapse, which happened just after noon on Friday and lasted for several hours at some places, came as authorities throughout the region warned citizens to be cautious, drink water and avoid sunshine because of extremely high temperatures.

 “Don’t stay in the sun between 11 a.m. and 5 p.m.,” warned Serbia’s Public Health Institute in its instructions to citizens.
 “If you must go out, please take a bottle of water along.”